CAS Monograph No. 9: Data Quality Management in the P&C Insurance Sector

 This monograph is currently available to all CAS members as a free download.
-Print copies can also be purchased for $22 (members) and $33 (nonmembers) in the CAS online store.

 The CAS Monograph Series showcases CAS members' extensive specialized expertise, helping to raise the performance standard for property and casualty actuaries through insightful research.
 The monographs represent just one way that the CAS provides its members with access to relevant information, research and resources that they can apply directly on the job to advance in their careers.
 For information on submitting a monograph, visit the Monograph Submission Guidelines page.